Tanmay704/ShareSecure/README.md

 How it work :
   1. When user upload image then it encrypted and then stored in database.
-  2. When viewer access room where image is stored then the encrypted image is decrypted and viewer can see.
+  2. When viewer access room where image is stored then the encrypted image is decrypted and viewer can see original image.